lijing-21/website-1/docs/chapter 3/Save Recorded Cases.md

 ## View test cases

-Once the test case is saved, you can view it under the corresponding collection request with a similar pattern as an API request.
+Once the test case is saved, you can view it under the corresponding collection request with a similar pattern as a request.

 You can categorize your test cases by adding tags.
 Just place your cursor on **Add Tag** and select the ![](../resource/c1.rename.png) icon.